Khan/style-guides/style/react.md

 you minimize redundancy, making it easier to reason about your application.

-A common pattern -- which matches the "dumb" vs. "smart" component distinction -- is to create several stateless components that just render data, and have a stateful component above them in the hierarchy that passes its state to its children via props.
+A common pattern -- which matches the "logic" vs. "presentation" component distinction -- is to create several stateless components that just render data, and have a stateful component above them in the hierarchy that passes its state to its children via props.
 The stateful component encapsulates all of the interaction logic, while the stateless components take care of rendering data in a declarative way.

 Copying data from props to state ​can cause the UI to get out of sync